 But my head couldn’t quite shake the idea of turning cauliflower into a sauce.
 I already hide beans and all sorts of odd vegetables in my spaghetti sauce, so the concept of hiding cauliflower wasn’t foreign.

 In fact, it sounded kinda fun.
 An intriguing challenge in a way.
-Like I could take this awful vegetable, add some cheese and seasoning and trick myself into thinking it was something delicious…
+I could take this awful vegetable, add some parmesan cheese and seasoning, and trick myself into thinking it was something delicious…

 Which would be a feat considering I loathe the vegetable, remember?